Matt de la Peña & Corinna Luyken’s New Collaboration: PATCHWORK Cover Reveal

-Ready to see the cover of PATCHWORK, the collaboration between Newbery Medal-winning author Matt de la Peña and New York Times bestselling illustrator Corinna Luyken?
+Ready to see the cover of PATCHWORK, the picture book collaboration between Newbery Medal-winning author Matt de la Peña and New York Times bestselling illustrator Corinna Luyken?

 PATCHWORK by Matt de la Pena, illustrated by Corinna Luyken, will be published by G.P.
 Putnam’s Sons Books for Young Readers on August 30, 2022.